Engin-Boot/pong-stage-Varsha-Chalasani/Stage0/updateScoreCard.md

 When ball collides with boundary

-Then increment no-Collision-Count and return scores
+Then increment no-Collision-Count
+And check condition